Amplifying Queer Voices: Mental Health and Tobacco Use Stories

 We Breathe offers a wide array of online and in-person trainings for California Tobacco Control Projects throughout California.
 Trainers are subject-matter experts in areas such as public policy, organizing and communications, including We Breathe staff members and leaders from community-based organizations.

 Past trainings include LGBTQ 101, How To Engage the LGBTQ Community, and Effective Social Media Strategies.
-If there is a training your coalition would like in your area, please contact Dannie Ceseña at dcesena@health-access.org for additional information.
+If there is a training your coalition would like in your area, please contact Isaias Guzman at iguzman@health-access.org for additional information.

 Understanding LGBTQ+ Identities and How to Engage the Community in Rural Settings